National Interest Waiver Analysis

 This research agenda will be conducted entirely within the United States, published through U.S.-accessible platforms, and aligned with U.S. regulatory frameworks.
 The applicant's continued presence in the United States is essential to advancing this work, proximity to U.S. defense partners, NHTSA regulatory processes, standards bodies (NIST, IEEE, SAE), and academic collaborators at Georgetown University cannot be replicated from abroad.

-U.S. Impact: Potential Deployment Scenarios
+Potential U.S. Deployment Scenarios

 The governance architectures developed in this research program address concrete operational needs across U.S. strategic sectors.
 The following deployment scenarios illustrate how these systems would function in real-world environments: